DarkVypr/VyprBot/README.md

 # How can I get the bot in my chat?

-Well it's mainly meant for my chat but I'm also accepting requests for the bot to be added to others.

-Just send me a asking for the bot to be added.
-Make sure to read [the commands page](https://darkvypr.com/commands) before asking.
-I won't be removing any of them for you.
-Also the prefix is "!", at the moment, it cannot be changed.
+If you would like this bot to be added to your chat, make sure to read [the commands page](https://darkvypr.com/commands) before asking.
+After reading, you can use the !suggest command in the bot's chat.
+Go to [its chat](https://twitch.tv/vyprbot) and use the !suggest command.
+Example "`!suggest I would like the bot to be added to my chat!`".
+I will DM you/Visit your chat when I get the chance to read it.